andiblas/website-crawler/README.md

 #### Arguments
 - `URL` URL to crawl
 - `PATH_DEPTH` The path depth from the starting URL that you want to crawl.
 Must be greater than 0.
+This means that if the requested url to crawl is https://test.com and path depth is 2, the crawler will crawl links up to two path segments like https://test.com/contact and https://test.com/blog/entry.

 - `TIMEOUT` Request timeout used to get webpages in milliseconds.
 Must be greater than 0.
 - `RETRIES` The number of retries the crawler will try to fetch a page in case of errors.
 Must be 0 or greater than 0.